Mellanox/libvma/README.txt

 requested - additional pools are allocated synchroniously.
 Can also accept a single integer as an argument, in which case it will be used as init and max, and quanta and threshold will be set to 0.
+If bad values are given (such as init/max == 0 or max<init), will revert to default values.
 Default value is 200000:0:200000:0 (200000 buffers are allocated initially and no additional buffers will be allocated).